ABHAY0O7/GSoC-21-CASTOR/README.md

 - Get experienced in making Gradle & Maven plugins.
 - Learned about how to work in a team or with a broad community.

-## Acknowledgement
+## Acknowledgement :clap:
+On this ending note, I want to thank my mentors [Thomas Durieux](https://github.com/tdurieux), [César Soto Valero](https://github.com/cesarsotovalero)
+& [Benoit Baudry](https://github.com/bbaudry) for constantly supporting me from the very beginning of my contributions.
+I am very thankful for their patience behaviour whenever I got stuck and their suggestions that helped me in resolving them.
+Also, I am thankful to the whole CASTOR family who provided me this wonderful opportunity of working on such a wonderful project.

+I would also like to thank my family and my friends who constantly supported and helped me throughout the program.
+Special thanks to [Mitul varshney](https://github.com/Mitul16) for helping me out during my tough times of debugging.

+In the end I would like to thank Google for organising such a wonderful program and also kudos to me who successfully completed this program. :wink: I am ending this report via an image that I created on my own, and it describes my feelings of this summer.

 <p align="center">
   <img src="https://github.com/ABHAY0O7/GSoC-21-CASTOR/blob/main/utils/Images/creation.jpg" alt="Summer-creation"/><br>
-  During this summer I thought that I am one of the character of this famous cartoon who is working on some cool\
-  things with my friends.
+  During this summer I thought that I am one of the character of this famous cartoon who is working on some cool things with my friends.
 I will never forget this period of my life.:wink:<br>
 </p>